engagingnewsproject/enp-platform/wp-content/plugins/hummingbird-performance/readme.txt

 - Better Rankings – Improve scores on Google PageSpeed Insights (SEO ranking factor), YSlow, Pingdom, and GTmetrix.
 - Increase Your Conversion Rate - Don’t keep visitors waiting: faster sites convert better.
 - GZIP Compression – Blazing-fast HTML, JavaScript, and stylesheet (CSS) transfer.
+- Configs – Set your preferred performance settings, save them as config, and instantly upload to any other site.

 ### Learn The Ropes With These Hands-On Hummingbird Tutorials